Quick answer

 The interest rates applied to late Inheritance Tax payments are set by HMRC and can vary over time.
 Currently, the rate is aligned with the Bank of England base rate plus 2.5%.
 It’s crucial to check the current rate on the HMRC website or consult with a financial advisor to understand the exact interest you’ll be charged.

-To avoid these charges, it’s vital to plan ahead and make timely payments.
+To mitigate these charges, it’s vital to plan ahead and make timely payments.
 If you’re struggling to pay, consider reaching out to HMRC to discuss possible payment arrangements.
 For more tips on managing Inheritance Tax, you can visit our guide on claiming back HMRC Inheritance Tax.

 As HMRC states, “Interest is charged on late payments, and it’s calculated from the day after the payment is due until the day it’s paid.”
 This emphasizes the need for prompt action when dealing with Inheritance Tax liabilities.